What types of scorpions are found in Arkansas?

 So many times, people take blacklights to help them find and observe scorpions!

-Here are the 2 Types of Scorpions Found in Arkansas:
+2 Types of Scorpions Found in Arkansas:

 - As a rule of thumb, scorpions with small claws and a large stinger are dangerously venomous, while those with large claws and a small stinger are less.
 This ID Guide will help you identify scorpions, but please seek medical attention if you get stung.